Partnerships for Innovation (PFI) NSF Wide Programs

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

-This solicitation offers two broad tracks for proposals in pursuit of the six aforementioned goals.
+This solicitation offers two broad tracks for proposals in pursuit of the aforementioned goals:

 WEBINARS: Webinars will be held to answer questions about the solicitation.
-Registration will be available on the NSF Division of Industrial Innovation and Partnerships website ( https://www.nsf.gov/div/index.jsp?div=IIP ).
+Registration will be available on the NSF Partnerships for Innovation website (https://www.nsf.gov/PFI).
 Potential proposers and their partners are encouraged to attend.